lo6ic/cs-blog/posts/build-a-simple-blog-with-angular-and-scully.md

 [Top](posts/build-a-simple-blog-with-angular-and-scully#build-a-simple-blog-with-angular-and-scully)

 Let's create our Scully config file.
 Run this command in your PowerShell terminal (replace the "wt-blog" with whatever you initialized your app's title as):
+Note: this command only works in PowerShell.
+If you are not using PowerShell, you can manually create the file and place it in the root of your project.

 `new-item scully.wt-blog.config.ts`